-Professional Communication
+Professional Communication.

 E-mail is designated as the "official" form of communication among the Sacred Heart University community.
 The email policy requires that email be checked on a regular basis.
-The email policy can be accessed at University Student Conduct and Community Standards.
+It is expected that all students respond to faculty email communications within 24 hours.
+The email policy can be accessed at University Standards.
 Please also check Blackboard daily for announcements, deadline reminders, and new course materials.
 Professional behaviors are expected of students in virtual postings and communications.